Margaret Whelan standing at the New York Stock Exchange podium

-From 2007 to 2013 Whelan was a Managing Director and senior coverage partner in the Real Estate and Lodging group within the investment bank at JPMorgan.
+Between 2007 to 2013, Margaret was a Managing Director and senior coverage partner in the Real Estate and Lodging group within the investment bank at JPMorgan.
 She advised clients on strategic and capital initiatives through the housing industry’s biggest boom and subsequent downturn.

 Margaret is passionate about the opportunities for innovation across the U.S. housing industry.
-Her firm has recently advised and raised capital for several of the more progressive companies in the industry including Castlerock Communities, Resicap, and McStain Neighborhoods.
+Her firm has advised and raised capital for a range of progressive companies navigating growth, scale, and strategic transformation.

 A Trusted Resource

-She is frequently featured as a keynote speaker on capital raising and mergers and acquisitions at industry events hosted by leading organizations including the International Builders’ Show, Urban Land Institute, National Association of Homebuilders, Bloomberg, IMN and Wells Fargo.
+Margaret is a frequent keynote speaker on mergers & acquisitions and capital raising at leading industry events, including the International Builders’ Show, Urban Land Institute, National Association of Homebuilders, Bloomberg, IMN and Wells Fargo.

 The First and Only Female

 Margaret has served as an independent director on several public company and SPAC boards.
-In 2015, at age 42, Whelan was appointed to the original board of NYSE: BLD on its Initial Public Offering as its first and only female director, and as such was one of the youngest non-executive NYSE directors.
-Since that time she has guided many companies on recruiting female directors, in particular, female financial experts as defined by Section 407 of the Sarbanes-Oxley Act of 2002.
+Notably, in 2015, at age 42, she was appointed to the original board of NYSE: BLD at the time of its IPO, where she was the first and only female director and one of the youngest non-executive NYSE directors

 Women’s Housing Leadership Group